Placement and Advisory Exams

 There is no fall placement exam for physics.

-Students considering the possibility of majoring in physics, astrophysics, astronomy, pre-engineering, or other related fields can take either the Physics 70-71-72 sequence or the Physics 41-42 sequence for introductory Physics.
+Students considering the possibility of majoring in physics, astrophysics, astronomy, pre-engineering, or other related fields are encouraged to take the Physics 70 (fall) and Physics 71-72 (spring) sequence.
+The Physics 41-42 introductory sequence is also an option, but is primarily intended to support the needs of prehealth students.
 Both sequences are calculus-based and valid pathways through the Physics major.
+(We also offer general education courses for non-majors, listed below.)

 Students interested in medicine, neuroscience, biology and related fields are encouraged to take Physics 41 and 42, offered in spring and fall semesters respectively.
-These courses are specifically designed for pre-medical and non-major students, and provide excellent preparation in physics for taking the MCAT and for developing a strong and broad training in physics.
-Students who have had no previous experience in Physics may find the 41-42 sequence to be less intimidating than the 70 series.
+These courses are specifically designed for pre-health and non-major students, and provide excellent preparation in physics for taking the MCAT and for developing a strong and broad training in physics.
+The course is calculus based.

 Students who realize after one semester or one year that they are interested in pursuing the major can still complete the major starting in the spring of their first year or fall of their sophomore year but should consult with the department.